nospaceships/node-os-service/README.md

-# windows-service - [homepage][homepage]
+# os-service - [homepage][homepage]

-This module implements the ability to run a [Node.js][nodejs] based JavaScript program as a native Windows service.
+This module implements the ability to run a [Node.js][nodejs] based JavaScript program as a native Windows service or a Linux daemon.

 This module is installed using [node package manager (npm)][npm]:

     # This module contains C++ source code which will be compiled
-    # during installation using node-gyp.
-A suitable build chain
+    # during installation on Windows platforms using node-gyp.
+A
-    # must be configured before installation.
+    # suitable build chain must be configured on Windows platforms
+    # before installation.

-    npm install windows-service
+    npm install os-service

 It is loaded using the `require()` function:

-    var service = require ("windows-service");
+    var service = require ("os-service");

-A program can then be added, removed and run as a Windows service:
+A program can then be added, removed and run as a service:

-    service.add ("My Service");
+    service.add ("MyService");

-    service.remove ("My Service");
+    service.remove ("MyService");

     var logStream = fs.createWriteStream ("my-service.log");